epykure/epyk-ui/README.md

 ])
 ```

+More information in the doc [Getting started with Epyk](https://epyk-ui.readthedocs.io/en/latest/intro/getting-started-with-epyk.html)

 Compatibility
 ================================

+**No dependency hence  the library can be integrated to any existing Python project**

 Epyk is compatible with the most common Web Python Frameworks (Flask and Django).
 By default, the server package embeds a Flask app as it is easier to install and ready to use.